 “Interconnection Tariff” shall mean these Standards for Interconnection of Distributed Generation.
 The Interconnection Tariff is a regulatory document enforced by the Department.

-“Islanding” shall mean a situation where electrical power remains in a portion of an electrical power system when the Company’s transmission or distribution system has ceased providing power for whatever reason (emergency conditions, maintenance, etc.) Islanding may be intentional, such as when certain segregated loads in an Interconnecting Customer or Customer’s premises are provided power by a Facility after being isolated from the Company EPS after a power failure.
+“Islanding” shall mean a situation where electrical power remains in a portion of an electrical power system when the Company’s transmission or distribution system has ceased providing power for whatever reason (emergency conditions, maintenance, etc.).
+Islanding may be intentional, such as when certain segregated loads in an Interconnecting Customer or Customer’s premises are provided power by a Facility after being isolated from the Company EPS after a power failure.
 Unintentional Islanding, especially past the PCC, is to be strictly avoided.

 “ISO-New England, Inc. (“ISO-NE”)” shall mean the Independent System Operator established in accordance with the NEPOOL Agreement and applicable FERC approvals, which is responsible for managing the bulk power generation and transmission systems in New England.

-“Isolated” shall mean the state of operating the Facility when electrically disconnected from the Company EPS on the Interconnecting Customer’s side of the PCC..
+“Isolated” shall mean the state of operating the Facility when electrically disconnected from the Company EPS on the Interconnecting Customer’s side of the PCC.

+“Landowner” shall mean the owner of real property where the Facility is sited.
+In cases where the Landowner is not the Customer or Interconnecting Customer, a Landowner Consent Agreement will be required (see Exhibit I).

 “Local EPS” shall mean the Interconnecting Customer or Customer premises within which are contained the Facility.
 This term is used in the IEEE Standard 1547-2003.